Guys, I’m all for making money, saving money, investing money, growing money, and spending money etc, etc. Who isn’t?

 If you are trying to avoid charging everything to your credit card and/or accumulating credit card debt, then don’t go shopping until you have the amount you need.
 Again, this is especially true for big ticket items.

 All I would like to encourage you to do is to be intentional and make decisions that are best for you and what you want AND to look for the best deals and quality.
 You have hard-earned money.
-If you cut back on bad spending and focus on spending money for your personal expenses wisely, you will keep it longer, make it work for you longer, and also come to value and respect it more.
+If you cut back on bad habits and focus on spending money for your personal expenses wisely, you will keep it longer, make it work for you longer, and also come to value and respect it more.
 Plus, when you spend in ways that bring you true happiness – because you’re being true to yourself – you maximize the value of what you purchase as well.

 Plus, by paying attention to where it’s going, you will realize how much waste there is in our current lifestyles.
 If you reduce that waste, you’ll not only relieve yourself of a burden, but also come to appreciate the things that truly matter.